Updated on 1/14/2023

 There are several treatments for bipolar disorder.

-- Talk therapy (also known as psychotherapy) can include effective techniques like family-focused therapy, cognitive behavioral therapy (CBT), or a combination of the two.
+- Talk therapy (also known as psychotherapy) can include effective techniques like family-focused therapy, cognitive behavioral therapy (CBT), or a combination of the two types of therapy for BPD.

-- Bipolar disorder medications like an antipsychotic and a mood stabilizer are common and effective treatments.
+- Bipolar disorder medications like an antipsychotic and a mood stabilizer are common and effective treatments for each person..
 Sometimes antidepressants are used, but this medication must be monitored closely because they can sometimes lead to manic episodes.

 - Self-help techniques and self-management strategies are useful as well.
 Mindful meditation, yoga, eating a healthy diet, exercising, and getting enough sleep will all be important in maintaining a bipolar disorder.
 Education is also essential in that it can help recognize early symptoms of an episode.